[Skip to Content]

 Sanvello App (Free)

 Headspace has hundreds of articles for any mind, any mood, any goal.
-Headspace includes guided meditation, 40 mindless exercises for cooking, eating, commuting and more, sleep sounds to ease you mind, and more.
+Headspace includes guided meditation, 40 mindless exercises for cooking, eating, commuting, and more, sleep sounds to ease your mind, and more.

 MoodMission App (Free)

 MoodMission uses the questionnaire you fill out to help you better cope with your moods.
 Each day it will ask you how you are feeling and give you 5-10 mission objective options to help improve your mood.
-Each mission objective gives a section called "why this helps" to show evidence based research of how the they can help improve your mood.
+Each mission objective gives a section called "why this helps" to show evidence-based research of how they can help improve your mood.

 Moodfit App (Free)

-Moodfit allows you to create a personalized goal list to improve your moods.
-The goal options range from mood, exercise, mindfulness exercises, sunlight, gratitude, sleep, nutrition and socializing.
-Moodfit will also track how your mood can be positively or negatively effected by your daily goals.
-The app will also provide tools to boost your mood through, breathing techniques, mindfulness audio/readings, gratitude, and send you custom inspirational reminders.
+Moodfit allows you to create a personalized goal list to improve your mood.
+The goal options range from mood, exercise, mindfulness exercises, sunlight, gratitude, sleep, nutrition, and socializing.
+Moodfit will also track how your mood can be positively or negatively affected by your daily goals.
+The app will also provide tools to boost your mood through breathing techniques, mindfulness audio/readings, gratitude and send you custom inspirational reminders.

 Tips for combating stress: foster relationships, involve religion or spirituality, practice self-care physically and psychologically, derive new meaning for work, develop a new approach to life with insight, understanding, and core values.